Miagato99/pokemon_website_list/README.md

 - TypeScript: Strongly typed language for improved code quality and maintainability.
 - SCSS: CSS preprocessor for enhanced styling with variables, nesting, and more.
 - PokéAPI: The official RESTful API for Pokémon data.
-- Other: You can mention additional libraries you used for styling (e.g., Tailwind CSS), state management, etc.

 ## Getting Started